AshishKumarYadav/Android-Pagination/README.md

 # Dunzo-Assignment

-This project is an assignment given by Dunzo for their initial round.

 It's basically a paging project where items have to be shown a/c to pagination.
 Search functionality is also implemented to search and item and then fetch the same from server.